How to Find Out What WordPress Theme & Plugins a Site Uses: Complete Detection Guide

 Technical Methods for Advanced Users

-For those with more technical expertise, deeper investigation methods can reveal hidden aspects of a WordPress site’s structure.
+For those with more technical expertise, deeper investigation methods can reveal hidden aspects of a WordPress site’s structure and help you find plugins used in a WordPress site that aren’t visible through front-end analysis.

 Using FTP to Access Theme and Plugin Files